Chris Cagle

 Christopher Norris Cagle (born November 10, 1968) is an American country music artist.
 He was first known for writing songs for David Kersh before signing to Virgin Records Nashville in 2000.
 Cagle made his debut on Billboard Hot Country Singles & Tracks (now Hot Country Songs) charts with "My Love Goes On and On", the first single from his debut album Play It Loud.
 The album, which was certified gold in the US, also produced the Top 10 "Laredo" and "I Breathe In, I Breathe Out", his only No. 1 hit.

 Play It Loud was followed in 2002 by Chris Cagle, released on Capitol Records Nashville.
-Also a gold album in the United States, it produced the Top 5 hits "What a Beautiful Day" and "Chicks Dig It".
+A gold album in the United States, it produced the Top 5 hits "What a Beautiful Day" and "Chicks Dig It".
 Anywhere but Here, his third album, followed in 2005 and produced the No. 12 hit "Miss Me Baby".
 A fourth studio album, titled My Life's Been a Country Song, was released in 2008, and its lead-off single, "What Kinda Gone", peaked at No. 3 on the country music chart in early 2008.
 After exiting Capitol in 2008, he signed with Bigger Picture Music Group in 2011, before retiring from music in 2015.

 Biography

-Chistopher Norris Cagle was born in DeRidder, Louisiana, on November 10, 1968; by the time he was 4, his family had moved to Sugar Land, Texas, just outside Houston.
+Christopher Norris Cagle was born in DeRidder, Louisiana, on November 10, 1968; by the time he was 4, his family had moved to Sugar Land, Texas, just outside Houston.
 He stayed there until moving to Baytown, Texas, in high school.
 During his high school years, he took piano lessons before switching to guitar.
 His senior year he moved to White Settlement, Texas, where he attended Brewer High School before moving back to Baytown and graduating from Ross S. Sterling High School in 1987.
 He attended the University of Texas at Arlington for one year.
 He skipped his finance courses to audit music classes, and performed at night in nearby clubs.
 He also spent a brief period attending classes at Lee College in Baytown.
 Cagle later dropped out of college and moved to Nashville in 1994 at the behest of entertainment attorney Rod Phelps.
 Chris told Phelps that he "...had no place to live, no job, and no money."
 Phelps hired Cagle as a nanny for his and wife Sheila Wagnon's three daughters, Shayna, Ashley, and Tiffany.
 Chris remained for several months.
 While in Nashville, Cagle was waiting tables and tending bar while working to improve himself as a songwriter.
 One big break came when he met the legendary Harlan Howard, who was so impressed with Chris's songwriting progress that he was the first to publish one of his songs.
 Chris then landed a publishing deal and had songs recorded by David Kersh.
 A woman he met while waiting tables led him to Virgin Records head Scott Hendricks, who signed him to a record deal.